andreterceiro/dio-mobile-meu-tudo--working-with-stack-navigation-in-react-native/README.md

 ![diagram with context](images/diagram-with-context.png)

 What is the container in the image?
 Teacher explained that we can think that the container is like a box with all the possible navigators.
 Because the app can have all the possible navigation contexts.
 As example 1 context for a logged user, 1 context for a non logged user.
 1 navigator for each context.

+# Random comment

+Ia a class teacher instructed us to move the routes file to the src directory.